 Let us resolve the Server not found error on Firefox by trying the following solutions sequentially:

-The Windows Defender Firewall and anti-virus programs on your system can blacklist genuine websites, and that is a common problem.
+Windows Defender Firewall and antivirus programs on your system can blacklist legitimate websites, which is a common problem.
 To isolate this cause, try disabling the Windows Defender Firewall and the antivirus program on your system temporarily.
 If this helps, whitelist Firefox for the anti-virus program or Firewall.

 Many viruses are known to block certain websites.
 If the Server not found error is specific to Firefox, try cleaning the system of viruses and malware before attempting anything else.
 You can use Malwarebytes for removing malware.